eschava/node-red-contrib-hourglass/README.md

 ![node-settings](assets/node-settings.png "Node properties")
 **Fig. 2:** Node properties

 Node configuration is quite simple.
-You only have to set the language to localize the output `elapsed.human`(see below) and the nodes status message (see Fig. 1: "a few seconds").
+You only have to set the language to localize the output `elapsed.human`(see below) and the node's status message (see Fig. 1: "a few seconds").
 If you do not use this, you can omit the node configuration.

 <a name="time_measuring"></a>
 ### Time measuring function ###